Colorado judge rejects plea deal for funeral director who acknowledged abusing 191 corpses

 Defense attorney says trial would not provide families with answers

+Some of the victims who filled the court seemed to brace themselves for the judge to accept the deal and then applauded when he announced his decision.

-Bentley said he had never before rejected a plea agreement in his nine years on the bench and called it an “extreme action by the court.”
-He said he was swayed after listening to the family members' testimony.
+Bentley said he had never rejected a plea agreement in his nine years on the bench and called it an “extreme action by the court.”
+He suggested he was swayed after listening to Friday's testimony.

 “I heard an overwhelming perception that the justice that had been worked out between the attorneys was justice that did not accurately reflect the truth of the victims' experiences,” Bentley said.